Epidemiology of asthma: International migration

+A 2025 meta-analysis concluded that being an immigrant is associated with a lower risk of asthma.
+Among immigrants, living in a host country for at least 10 years is associated with increased asthma.

 In a review of studies on the prevalence of asthma among migrant populations, those born in high-income countries were found to have higher rates of asthma than migrants.
 Second-generation migrants had a higher risk of asthma than first-generation migrants, and the prevalence of asthma increases with longer time of residence in the host country.
-This confirms the role of the environment in the development of asthma.

-Regional differences

-A survey was conducted by the ISSAC Steering Committee from 1992 to 1993 in adults aged 22 to 44, comparing the prevalence of asthma in 10 developed countries.
-The population differences between these countries should be noted.
-The United States population in 1992 was 256.9 million, 14.5 times that of Australia (17.5 million), and 4.5 times that of the United Kingdom (57.51 million).
-However, Australia and the UK have a higher prevalence than the US by 2.4 times on the lower end and 4.6 times on the higher end.
-In another study taken in 1992 for Japan the prevalence of asthma in Japan was 13% with a population of 124.2 million.
+Region specific economic impact